-Get Started with Expensify in Dynamics 365 for Financials using Assisted Setup Wizard
+Get Started with Expensify in Dynamics 365 Business Central using Assisted Setup Wizard

 To open, you can either use the Search tool for “Assisted Setup” or use the Menu > Setup & Extensions > Assisted Setup.
 From the list, run “Setup Expensify for Dynamics 365”